ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 > `std::mem::MaybeUninit` is an improvement over `std::mem::uninitialized`.
 > Indeed, it makes dropping uninitialized values a lot more difficult.
 > However, it does not change the second issue: the non-drop of an initialized
-> memory is as much likely.
+> memory remains.
 It is problematic, in particular when considering
 > the use of `Drop` to erase sensitive memory.

 ## Cyclic reference counted pointers (`Rc` and `Arc`)

-Combining [interior mutability](https://doc.rust-lang.org/reference/interior-mutability.html), recurcivity and reference counted pointer into type definitions is unsafe.
-It can produce memory leaks which can result in DDoS attack or secret leaks.
+Combining [interior mutability](https://doc.rust-lang.org/reference/interior-mutability.html), recursivity and reference counted pointer into type definitions is unsafe.
+It can produce memory leaks which can result in DDoS attacks or leaking secrets.

-The following example show such a memory leak in safe Rust:
+The following example shows such a memory leak in safe Rust:

 ```rust
 use std::{cell::Cell, rc::Rc};